awesomemotive/WP-Mail-SMTP/readme.txt

 By all means please contact me to discuss features or options you'd like to see added to the plugin.
 I can't guarantee to add all of them, but I will consider all sensible requests.
 I can be contacted here:
 <http://www.callum-macdonald.com/contact/>

+= Will this plugin work with WordPress version < 2.3? =

+Short answer: no.

+WordPress version 2.3 introduced two new filters for mail_from and mail_from_name, which allow you to set the two variables separately.
+Previously, both were set in one filter.
+From version 0.5 this change was introduced, so the plugin will not work with versions prevoius to 2.3.
+However, you could use version 4.2 of this plugin instead, that should work with earlier versions of WordPress.

 == Screenshots ==